 Collection museum FLUXUS+

-Wolf Vostell’s artworks, on display on the museum’s first floor, are another high point of the collection.
-They are organised into thematic sections, and provide a comprehensive overview of the phases, themes and techniques of Vostell's work, starting with his early work, almost forgotten today.
+The focal point of the collection is a wide display of artworks by Wolf Vostell, a pioneer of the Fluxus movement.
+Vostell's artworks, on the first floor of the museum, form the core of the private collection.
+They are organised in thematic sections and provide a comprehensive overview of the phases, themes and techniques in Vostell's œuvre, starting with his early pieces of which many are not well known.

 Art in Public Space

 Artworks of Fluxus and contemporary artists can also be found on the facades of the museum as well as the in the yard "Schirrhof" and on the side of the museum facing the riverbank.

 "Little Men" by Emmett Williams - Left and right of the museum's conservatory the silhouettes of four colorful figures can be found on the walls.

 "Ten Commandments" by Costantino Ciervo - This installtion can be found on the wall left of the museum's entrance facing the "Schirrhof" yard.

 "fluxus-garden" by Mary Bauermeister - The art project "fluxus-garden" is situated on the "Schirrhof" yard.